 Using cloth diapers can be an excellent option for your family.
-Not only do they offer natural fiber options and are adorable to look at, but cloth diapers are also reusable and sustainable, making them a healthier choice for our planet.
+Not only do they offer natural fiber options and are adorable, but cloth diapers are also reusable and sustainable, making them a healthier choice for our planet.
 According to the Environmental Protection Agency, in 1980, 1,930 tons of disposable diapers were sent to landfills.
 By 2018, that number has risen to 4,100 tons.
-That’s 8,000,000 lbs of dirty diapers and just from the United States!
+That’s 8,000,000 lbs of dirty diapers and just from the United States!1

 I share this as an encouragement that small changes can have a big impact.
-Even a single diaper change with a cloth diaper is keeping one disposable diaper out of a landfill.
-Using cloth diapers even part-time makes an impact.
+Even a single diaper change with a cloth diaper keeps one disposable diaper out of a landfill.
+Using cloth diapers, even part-time, makes an impact.

 Getting Started with Cloth Diapering

 You just brought a tiny human into the world.
 Parenting can be confusing and overwhelming as it is.
 The diapers you choose shouldn’t add frustration.
 Keep it simple!